fruux/ec2dns/README.md

 ## Contributing

-Please submit all pull requests against the master.
+Please submit all pull requests against the master branch.
 Code accompanied with phpunit tests is highly appreciated.
 Thanks!

 ## Acknowledgements